tomjwalker/diy-dnn/README.md

 ## 4. Results

+In the discussion below, the starting architecture was a shallow neural network of a single Dense Layer of 50 neurons.

 ### 4.1.
 The effect of ClipNorm

 An initial run of a simple, shallow neural network, was run on a limited sample of the MNIST training data (100 samples) for a quick initial experiment with using the package.
 This exhibited clear signs of exploding gradients, with the training loop cost/accuracies initially going in the right direction, before the cost exploding past 10, and the accuracy flatlining at 10% (random guessing for the 10-digit MNIST dataset).
 Plotting the magnitudes of the gradients allowed an immediate diagnosis of exploding gradients.